 Stock Gift Cards : Giving stocks as Gift

-Came across this article about giving “stock gift cards” as gift which is very innovative ideas though the practicability in Singapore’s context remain yet to be seen.
+Came across this article about giving “stock gift cards” as a gift which is very innovative ideas though the practicability in Singapore’s context remains yet to be seen.
 Many challenges and hurdle will need to be cleared before this could happen here in our country.

-I don't mind if someone would give me this as gift which consist stock of " Google , Apple or Facebook " and this is definately much better than getting something which you don't really like it or just wear it once. :P
+I don't mind if someone would give me this as a gift which consists stock of " Google, Apple or Facebook " and this is definitely much better than getting something which you don't really like it or just wear it once. :P

-Economist has long debates about efficiency of gift-giving and the merit of it, billions of dollar lost in economic value as receiver of gift did not really appreciate what they received.
+Economist has long debates about the efficiency of gift-giving and the merit of it, billions of dollar lost in economic value as receiver of the gift did not really appreciate what they received.

 Deciding what holiday presents to buy can be stressful as we would all like to buy everyone their dream gift if we could.
 Joel Waldfogel, an economist at the University of Minnesota and author of the book "Scroogeonomics: Why You Shouldn't Buy Presents for the Holidays," says we need to re-think the gift-giving process.